Vic Lewis Band Festival

 The artsPlace Vic Lewis International Band Festival is always a popular event, not only with attending students and faculty, but with the foundations, institutions and businesses that return year after year as sponsors.
 We wouldn’t exist without their generosity.
 Thank you!

-For information on becoming an artsPeak sponsor, please download the pdf entitled "Vic Lewis International Band Festival" below.
+For information on becoming an artsPeak sponsor, please download the pdf entitled "Vic Lewis International Band Festival" on the main page.

 The Vic Lewis Story